mabrobotics/MD80-x-CANdle-Documentation/CANdle/intro.md

 The first one is a simple version that uses USB bus to communicate with the host, whereas the latter can communicate using USB or SPI and is easy to integrate with SBCs such as Raspberry PI.
-The communication with MDs and PDS is performed using CAN bus, using either MABs propriatary protocol, or CANOpen (only MD).
+The communication with MDs and PDS is performed using CAN bus, using either MABs proprietary protocol, or CANOpen (only MD).

 ```{figure} images/hardware_setup2.png